 Wiki Loves Women

-Wiki Loves Women is a 15 month project of WikiAfrica at the Africa Centre, in collaboration with the Goethe-Institut, and is being managed by Isla Haddow-Flood and Florence Devouard.
+Wiki Loves Women is a 15 month-long project by WikiAfrica in partnership with the Goethe-Institut.
+It is being coordinated by Isla Haddow-Flood und Florence Devouard.

 More information is on http://www.wikiloveswomen.org/